MRC-CLIMB/docs/docs/walkthroughs/genome-assembly/spades.md

 ```
 <!-- prettier-ignore -->
 !!!
 Warning
-    Remember you can not install packages in the base conda environment.
+    Remember you can not install packages in the base Conda environment.
 You must create a new environment and activate it first.

 ### Use trimmomatic to filter out bad reads and trim the ends as needed